Vantiv/litle-sdk-for-php/README.md

 --------------
 The Vantiv eCommerce PHP SDK is a PHP implementation of the [Vantiv eCommerce](https://developer.vantiv.com/community/ecommerce).
 XML API.
 This SDK was created to make it as easy as possible to connect process your payments with Vantiv eCommerce.
 This SDK utilizes  the HTTPS protocol to securely connect to Vantiv eCommerce.
 Using the SDK requires coordination with the Vantiv eCommerce team in order to be provided with credentials for accessing our systems.

-Each PHP SDK release supports all of the functionality present in the associated Vantiv eCommerce XML version (e.g., SDK v9.3.2 supports Vantiv eCommerce XML v9.3).
+Each PHP SDK release supports all the functionality present in the associated Vantiv eCommerce XML version (e.g., SDK v9.3.2 supports Vantiv eCommerce XML v9.3).
 Please see the online copy of our XSD for Vantiv eCommerce XML to get more details on what the Vantiv eCommerce payments engine supports.

 This SDK was implemented to support the PHP programming language and was created by Vantiv eCommerce.
 Its intended use is for online transaction processing utilizing your account on the Vantiv eCommerce payments engine.